 The Watch ESPN app is compatible with Roku, Chromecast, Xbox One, Xbox 360, Playstation 4, Amazon Fire TV, and Apple TV.
 To set up the app on any of these devices, which don’t don’t support VPN apps by default, we recommend leveraging the VPN on a virtual router.
 This is possible because most PCs that can connect to wifi are also capable of broadcasting a wifi signal for other devices to connect to.

 Use a VPN to bypass regional blackouts

-Some local sports events might be blacked out on ESPN if your device’s IP address points to a location within the blackout region.
+Some local sports events might be blacked out on ESPN if your device’s true IP address points to a location within the blackout region.
 Blackouts occur when local broadcasting rights are exclusive to a local broadcaster so that another network, like ESPN, is not allowed to offer the game on TV or online to any resident in the region.
 This means that fans often can’t live stream the events they want to see most: the ones featuring their favorite local teams.

 VPNs can help circumvent blackouts simply by assigning you a new IP address.
 When you connect to a VPN, the IP address that the ESPN app and website see are that of the VPN server.
 So all you need to do is connect to a VPN server outside of the blackout region to unblock the stream!